 See our frequently asked questions for further information about business associate arrangements.

 Important Note: The Privacy Office does not have signatory authority to bind the University of Louisville to any contract; however, we can sign as “Recommended By”, which can help to ensure that the language in the contract is appropriate from a HIPAA perspective.
-Thus, it is advisable that all business associate agreements utilizing any language other than the templates noted above, or changes suggested to the templates, should be reviewed by the University of Louisville Privacy Office prior to signature.
+Thus, it is advisable that all business associate agreements utilizing any language other than the templates noted above, or changes suggested to the templates, should be reviewed by the University of Louisville Privacy Office prior to signature by the School or Department.
 This includes all business associate agreements for the University of Louisville, University of Louisville Research Foundation, and other entity for which the University of Louisville Privacy Office has oversight.